 Applications must be received before May 30, 2014.

 You will be

-contacted directly by the SLAC Human Resources Office if you are
+contacted directly by the SLAC Human Resources Development and Services if you are

 The Outreach Financial statement must be completed by a parent or

 guardian, in addition to the application.
 A copy of your parents’ 2013